 5.6 DELIVERY MECHANISM HOUSING

-It was decided that the housing structure for the delivery mechanism would be clear, 2mm perspex.
-This was because perspex would be able to handle the small forces applied to the mechanism.
-It was also chosen as perspex is easy to cut given a laser cutter was to be used, making for accurate assembly of the design.
-Lastly, clear perspex was specifically used so that the housing would not impede viewing of the delivery mechanism for assembly, maintenance and repair.
+It was decided that the housing structure for the delivery mechanism would be clear, 2mm Perspex.
+This was because Perspex would be able to handle the small forces applied to the mechanism.
+It was also chosen as Perspex is easy to cut given a laser cutter was to be used, making for accurate assembly of the design.
+Lastly, clear Perspex was specifically used so that the housing would not impede viewing of the delivery mechanism for assembly, maintenance and repair.

 5.7 ENCLOSURE FRAME